 The BSCB Escalation policy should be used to formally raise concerns between agencies regarding work relating to children.

 It is necessary to record each instance in which the Escalation policy is used to resolve professional disputes.
-Complete and send the below form to the BSCB.
+Complete and send the below form to

 Allegations against people who work with Children